Linuxbrew/brew/docs/Acceptable-Formulae.md

 ### Niche (or self-submitted) stuff
 The software in question must:

-* be maintained (i.e. the last release wasn't ages ago, it works without patching on all supported macOS releases and has no outstanding, unpatched security vulnerabilites)
+* be maintained (i.e. the last release wasn't ages ago, it works without patching on all supported macOS releases and has no outstanding, unpatched security vulnerabilities)
 * be known
 * be stable (e.g. not declared "unstable" or "beta" by upstream)
 * be used